Inventory

-Inventory (American English) or stock (British English) refers to the goods and materials that a business holds for the ultimate goal of resale, production or utilisation.
+Inventory (British English) or stock (American English) is a quantity of the goods and materials that a business holds for the ultimate goal of resale, production or utilisation.

 Inventory management is a discipline primarily about specifying the shape and placement of stocked goods.
 It is required at different locations within a facility or within many locations of a supply network to precede the regular and planned course of production and stock of materials.